 For some brands, one or two colors isn’t suitable for their branding color palette, because they need to represent diversity and stand out.
 By using a multi-colored palette, a brand can show that they are to be used by all sorts of people, regardless of race or gender.
 Brands who use multi-colors include Google, eBay, NBC, and the Olympics.

 If you are struggling to figure out which color palette will best suit your brand, you can always look for inspiration from things that make you feel what you want your customers to feel about you.
 To pick out the exact colors, you can use Adobe Color CC that allows you to get the exact shade of color from real life.
 So if you find that a corn field gives you the feeling your brand should emit, Adobe Color CC will pick out every shade of yellow, green, and brown for you to choose from.

 Establishing the perfect color palette for your brand is very important.
-If you need help branding your business with a color palette that will translate your message to your audience, contact our team at Titan Web Marketing Solutions.
+If you need help branding your business with a color palette that will translate your message to your audience, contact our team.
 We’ll know just how to help.